 - CoSex and Love Addicts Anonymous

 - Emotions Anonymous

 - Workaholics Anonymous

 - Recovery Couples Anonymous

-Another way to find a support group that fits your situation is to call one of the “Self-help Centers” which have formed in many states.
+Another way to find a support group that fits your situation is to call one of the “Self-help Centers” or “Self-help Clearinghouses” which have formed in many states.
 Many have a computerized database of different kinds of groups.
-Often these Clearinghouses are a function of county Mental Health Associations – call your county government offices if there is no listing here.
+Often these Clearinghouses are a function of county Mental Health Associations – call your county government offices to see if there is such a center in your area.